zhongyi-zhang/open-service-broker-azure/docs/migrate_from_masb/mssql.md

 ### Create azure-sql-12-0-database-from-existing

 Similar to the server, the service **azure-sql-12-0-database-from-existing** is a service using your existing Azure SQL database.
-It does NOT CREATE new server in provisioning but DELETE the server in deprovisioning.
+It does NOT CREATE new database in provisioning but DELETE the database in deprovisioning.
 Not like the server, it is to take over the database.
 First, you can run the following command to check the service credentials delivered to you application:

 ```
 cf env <your-app-name>
 ```

-Find the database name in field `VCAP_SERVICES` - `azure-sqldb` - `sqldbName`.
+Find the database name in the field `VCAP_SERVICES` - `azure-sqldb` - `sqldbName`.

 Then, you can run the following command to create a instance of **azure-sql-12-0-database-from-existing**: